[Extended Version] ArceKV: Towards Workload-driven LSM-compactions for Key-Value Store Under Dynamic Workloads: Evaluation

 {\bf Baselines.} The following systems and compaction strategies are used as baselines: \begin{itemize}[leftmargin=*] \item {\bf Leveling (abbr.
 Lvl)}: Maintains at most one sorted run per level and increases level capacity using a fixed size ratio $T$.
 This policy is optimal for read-intensive workloads. \item {\bf Tiering (abbr.
 Tier)}: Allows up to $T$ sorted runs per level, also growing capacity by size ratio $T$.
 It is designed to favor write-intensive workloads by minimizing compaction overhead. \item {\bf 1-Leveling (abbr.
 1-L)}: The default compaction style in RocksDB.
 Unlike traditional Leveling, it allows up to 20 sorted runs at the first level, making it particularly effective for read-heavy workloads and also adaptive to workloads with a portion of writes. \item {\bf LazyLeveling (abbr.
 LL)}: Structurally similar to Tiering but maintains only one sorted run at the largest level.
 This hybrid design improves performance for mixed read-write workloads. \item {\bf Moose (abbr.
 MSE)}: Leverages a dynamic programming algorithm to configure an LSM-tree structure that achieves an optimal balance among point lookups, range queries, and updates based on the given workload. \item {\bf Ruskey (abbr.
 RKY)}: Uses a reinforcement learning (RL) model to guide structural transitions, reducing the overhead of adapting to new workloads.
-Ruskey fixes the size ratio at $T=10$, while the number of sorted runs at each level is determined by the RL policy. \end{itemize}
+Ruskey fixes the size ratio at $T=10$, while the number of sorted runs at each level is determined by the RL policy. {\item {\bf CAMAL (abbr.
+CAM)}: Employs active learning to optimize structural parameters, such as size ratio and the number of sorted runs per level as well as the allocation of memory to Bloom filter, cache, and Memtable.} \end{itemize} {\bf Implementation of Baselines.} To ensure a fair comparison, all compaction policies except Ruskey\footnote{The implementation of Ruskey was obtained from the original authors.
+It is built on RocksDB.} and CAMAL\footnote{\url{https://github.com/NTU-Siqiang-Group/CAMAL}} are implemented on top of the Moose codebase\footnote{\url{https://github.com/NTU-Siqiang-Group/MooseLSM}}, a framework based on RocksDB that supports configurable numbers of sorted runs and level capacities.
+Leveling, Tiering, and LazyLeveling are implemented using this framework, each configured with a size ratio of $T=10$.
+For Moose, the size ratios and the number of sorted runs per level are determined by its dynamic programming algorithm.
+In our evaluation, we set these values to 40, 40, 41 for size ratios and 6, 6, 6 for sorted runs, ensuring they accommodate the total number of entries to be ingested. {\bf {\ourkv} (abbr.
+ARC)} implements on top of RocksDB and sets the total level to 4, the I/O cost $I_w=15$us and $I_r=12$us based on the system profiling result.
+We use a Bloom filter with 10 bits-per-key for all baselines, following RocksDB’s default implementation.
+Keys are fixed at 24 bytes, and values at 1,000 bytes and the write buffer is 2MB which is consistent with configurations commonly used in prior studies~\cite{ruskey,moose,dostoevsky2018}.